 Note: The production of 7059 and 7059F glass materials was terminated by CORNING® a long time ago.
 We, however, still stock some remaining 7059 (non-F) glass at 0,7 mm thickness.
 The direct follow-up glass is CORNING's 1737F.
 Also, we keep several other alkali-free materials with similar capabilities in stock.
 They work as a high-quality replacement in many cases.
 If you search for alternative glasses, please browse through our website or use the search function above.
 If you need further help in engineering design, please do not hesitate to contact us.

-|The thicknesses marked with a "*" are not available anymore.|
+|The thicknesses marked with "✔" are also available within 48–h Express Service.|

 © 1994 – 2023 Präzisions Glas & Optik GmbH